makerdao/developer-portal/content/resources/documentation/dai.js/cdptypeservice.md

 #### liquidationRatio

-Vaults of this type become unsafe \(subject to liquidation\) when their ratio between USD value of collateral and Dai drawn is less than or equal to this amount.
+Vaults of this type become unsafe subject to liquidation when their ratio between USD value of collateral and Dai drawn is less than or equal to this amount.

 #### price

-The USD price of this collateral type's token, using recent price feed data, as a [currency ratio](currency-units.md). \(See "A note on caching" above\).
+The USD price of this collateral type's token, using recent price feed data, as a [currency ratio](currency-units.md).
+See "A note on caching" above.

 ```javascript
 console.log(type.price.toString()); // "9000.01 ETH/USD"